MoMakkawi/Organizer/README.md

 So, that could be used by the client to organize the structure of their source code.
 This will result in more usable source code as it will be easier to surf, access and read.

+## Important note:
+There are two versions of this project, the first is a Docker Container, which contains a [Console Project](https://github.com/MoMakkawi/Organizer), while (This Version Here) the second is [Soucre Generator](https://github.com/MoMakkawi/Organizer-SG) Run at Compite-Time.

 # General idea:
 This project is in the field of **Re-architecting** , It generates source code files and folders. this project presents a Console Project and many libraries created with Roslyn for .NET developers. the project presented is called Organizer.